ibm-cloud-docs/ibm-spectrum-lsf/integrate-openldap-tutorial.md

 The OpenLDAP server is now configured and ready to use.
 You can add more users and groups by creating more LDIF files and by using the `ldapadd` command to import them into the directory.

-## Create a user group in OLDAP directory
+## Create a user group in the OLDAP directory
 {: #create-user-group}
 {: step}